PhilChodrow/PIC16B/syllabus.md

 #### Course Feedback

 There will be several surveys throughout the quarter which allow you to give me feedback on the course.
-Completing these feedback surveys is worth 0.25% extra credit, each.
+Completing these feedback surveys is worth 0.25% extra credit each.